MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Arrays.md

 8
 ```

-You can use a `While` loop to display the elements in an array until a defined
+You can use a `while` loop to display the elements in an array until a defined
 condition is no longer true.
 For example, to display the elements in the `$a`
 array while the array index is less than 4, type: